International legal personality

-International legal personality (International juridical personality) is an important facet of international law that has developed throughout history as a means of international representation and capacity to contract and institute International legal proceedings.
+International legal personality (international juridical personality) is an important facet of international law that has developed throughout history as a means of international representation and capacity to contract and institute International legal proceedings.
 With the acquirement of personality comes privileges and International rights and responsibilities.
 International Legal Personality is inherent capacity of states and it is provided by basic legal acts (Statutes or "Constitutions") or International Conventions to international organizations.

+International governmental organizations (or IGOs) are associations of states established by an international treaty or convention to pursue the common aims of their member states.
+Also referred to as Intergovernmental Organizations, IGOs have "a legal personality separate from its member states, and can enter into legally binding agreements with other IGOs or with other states."
+Examples of IGOs include the United Nations (UN), the Organization of American States (OAS), and the North Atlantic Treaty Alliance (NATO).

 International law

 Rules made by states for states is the basis of international law.
 International law governs states and their relationships with one another.
 Historically it was believed that states were the only actors in international law and therefore other entities were merely the responsibility of international law.

 Gaining international legal personality is often a goal of international actors.
 By gaining personality, they gain acknowledgment in the international legal community.
 The amount of personality that an international actor has depends entirely upon state recognition.
 Legal personality can determine the rights that actors have as well as their standings with courts.
 As personality is given by states, it stands to reason that international actors are only effective when states allow them to be.
 Without the approval of states, other actors have no rights nor any true ability in the international arena.
 One question that critics of the effectiveness of legal personality ask is if “personality contain[s] any inherent legal capacity to act?”
 Personality is a concept with many blurred areas but must be grasped to understand the effectiveness, or ineffectiveness, of international actors.
 Entities that are capable of being granted personality and thus being subjects of international law are those with the capacity to act within the international arena.
 Entities that are candidates for international legal personality include corporations, companies, sovereign states, international organizations, and individuals.
 These entities should have legal powers, the ability to effectively exercise their powers, and associations with states on a permanent basis.